Arteeo/arteeo-glossary/readme.md

 ## Developers
 ### Dependencies
-The following software has to be installed in order for you to be able to adjust and build this plugin (higher versions should also work):
+The following software has to be installed in order for you to be able to adjust and build this plugin (newer versions should also work):
 1. [npm v14.x](https://github.com/nodesource/distributions)
 2. [php 7.4](https://www.php.net/)
 3. [phpcs](https://github.com/squizlabs/PHP_CodeSniffer)